 Printing is available on either floor at a cost of $0.15/page for black and white print jobs, and $0.25/page for color print jobs.
 Print jobs can be released on either floor.

-The library also offers printing from laptops, smartphones, and tablets both here in the library or from your home to our first-floor print station!
+The library also offers printing from laptops, smartphones, and tablets both here in the library or from your home to one of the Library's public printers.
 If you're on a laptop in the library or on your home computer, go to our Print Service Page to print.
 If you're working from a smartphone or tablet, you'll need to download the free PrinterOn app from the Apple or Android app store.
 Click here for more information on mobile printing.
 If you have questions you can call or stop by the Reference Desk for help.

 Scanning and Faxing